General & Preventative Dentistry

 Gum disease occurs at any time and at any age during our lifetime.
 Gum disease, or gingivitis, is when our gums become inflamed due to an infection caused by excess oral bacteria present.
 Gum disease is treatable and manageable; it can be reversed with preventive care from a dental professional like Dr. Colospate.
 Following your in-office dental care, brushing and flossing at home is necessary to dissuade the infection from quickly returning.

 Gum disease varies from mild to severe.
-Initial signs and symptoms include gum tissue sensitivity with flossing and/or during your dental cleaning at our McLean dental office.
+Initial signs and symptoms include gum tissue sensitivity with flossing and/or during your dental cleaning in McLean VA.
 As the infection progresses, increased inflammation and swelling occurs, with bleeding and possible halitosis (bad breath).
 As the infection continues, the gum tissue continues to swell and pull away from the teeth.
 With time and without intervention from Dr. Colospate, the infection will continue to migrate further into the gum and reach your bone.

 At this time, the disease evolves from reversible gum disease to irreversible periodontal disease and requires increased dental care and possible surgery.
 The deeper the bacteria travels down the root of the tooth, the stronger and more complex the type of bacteria that it is, and subsequently the more resistant the bacteria is to treatment.
 Without early intervention and the treatment of gum disease, bone and ultimately teeth can be lost to the infection.